AdiArolkar10/internship-task4--Logistic-Regression-Binary-Classification-/README.md

-# Logistic Regression Binary Classification
+📌 Note: This task is part of a structured internship to reinforce basic ML skills.
+It’s not meant to reflect my current skill level or portfolio quality.# Logistic Regression Binary Classification

 This project implements a **Logistic Regression** model for binary classification using the **Heart Disease UCI Dataset** from Kaggle.